someengineering/resoto.com/blog/2022/10-11-a-tale-of-two-tools/index.md

 We briefly touched on resource tagging before.
 If done diligently, tagging strategies can make a real difference to infrastructure sprawl.
 Tagging AWS Resources can follow a plethora of patterns though.

 “tag-resource”, “tag-queue”, “add-tags-to-resource”, “create-or-update-tags”, “update-tags-for-resource” et cetera, et cetera… the options are almost as numerous as the services.
 Do you have to provide the tags as an array or as a hashmap?
 Can you do multiple tags at once or is it one-by-one only?
 The workload of tagging existing resources can blow out of proportion really quickly because all the services do their own thing.
-At this point I’m sure you’re guessing it already: You don’t have to worry about any of this when you use Resoto to apply tags:
+At this point I’m sure you’re guessing it already: You don’t have to worry about any of this when you use Resoto to apply tags.

+See below two examples each of adding a tag `owner: jenkins` to an EC2 Instance and to an SQS Queue:

 ### 😒 Tagging in AWS CLI